 One of the drawbacks of such methods is that potential threats to the modern organizational cyber environment do not neatly fall into an arbitrary classification scheme, nor are all threats caused by data flows.
 For example, consider the APT threat actor utilizing spear phishing, insider threats caused by disgruntled or compromised employees, and CVEs caused by insecure coding.

 Moreover, traditional DFD-based threat modeling is inextricably related to its system engineering roots from the 1970s.
 Engineering provides two highly useful purposes: (1) figure out how to make things work, and (2) find a solution when things are not working.

 Early threat modeling methodologies turned to the field of engineering to find a solution to the problem of threat actors getting in the system.
 The downside, though, is that engineering is significantly biased toward the users’ legitimate perspective.
 DFD-based threat modeling, therefore, looks at threats and vulnerabilities from security’s perspective – as problems to be solved.
 Adopting engineering-based approaches to threat modeling, however, keeps security in the dark about how threat actors think and approach the cyber system.

 All threat modeling exists to enumerate potential threats.
 However, without understanding the organization’s threat actors, the enumerated list is meaningless.
 Threats are only a priority if there exists some agent or agency willing and able to utilize them.
 Flat tires on your car, for example, are a potential threat to a commuter’s timely arrival at the office – but only if you’re driving your car.
 If you walk to work, the potential threat of flat tires can never be realized.

-Click here to schedule a live demo and learn about the benefits of ThreatModeler’s patent-pending, architecturally-based process flow diagrams.
+Click here to schedule a live presentation and learn about the benefits of ThreatModeler’s patent-pending, architecturally-based process flow diagrams.